-- Eat bland food, such as dry toast and Jell-O.
+- Eat bland food, such as dry toast or Jell-O.

-- Do not eat raw fruits and vegetables and other high-fiber foods, coffee, beans, cabbage, whole grain breads and cereals, sweets, and spicy foods.
+- Do not eat raw fruits and vegetables and other high-fiber foods, coffee, beans, cabbage, whole grain breads and cereals, sweets, or spicy foods.

 - Eat and drink slowly.

-- Do not eat milk and other dairy products if they bother your bowels.
+- Do not drink milk or eat any other dairy products if they bother your bowels.

-- When the diarrhea starts to improve, try eating small amounts of low-fiber foods, such as white rice, bananas, applesauce, mashed potatoes, low-fat cottage cheese, and dry toast.
+- When the diarrhea starts to improve, eat small amounts of low-fiber foods, such as white rice, bananas, applesauce, mashed potatoes, low-fat cottage cheese, and dry toast.

-- You need foods that are high in potassium (bananas, potatoes, and apricots) when you have diarrhea.
+- Eat foods that are high in potassium (bananas, potatoes, and apricots) when you have diarrhea.

 to keep your weight up.